Crazy Khinkali

 Tel Aviv in the Hofmühlgasse

-At the end of last year, something came along that wasn't expected because it's not high on the trend agenda: crêpes.
+At the end of last year, something came along that wasn't expected because it wasn't at the top of the trend agenda: crêpes.

-Actually, Royi Shwartz's little crêperie is as trendy as it gets: firstly, the likeable man comes from Tel Aviv, secondly, he makes his crêpes from sourdough that he has prepared himself and developed over many years - 1417 trials - and thirdly, he ferments everything that's left over and uses every scrap of any leftovers to make something new.
+But actually, Royi Shwartz's little crêperie is as trendy as it gets: firstly, the likeable man comes from Tel Aviv, secondly, he makes his crêpes from sourdough that he has prepared himself and developed over years - 1417 trials - and thirdly, he ferments everything that is not up to scratch and uses every scrap of any leftovers to make something new.

-What more can one say: the man has even tried to give a new meaning to the wilted flowers from his restaurant, fermented and pulverized.
-And that's not the end of Royi Shwartz's amazingness.
+What more can we say: the man has even tried to give the wilted flowers from his restaurant a new meaning by fermenting and pulverizing them.
+And that's not the end of Royi Shwartz's surprises.

-Like when he talks about how he's had a career in some of the best gourmet restaurants in Europe and the U.S. and has had "stints" (unpaid work stints that chefs do with highly decorated chefs to learn something and brush up on their resumes) with no less than 27 of the really big names.
+For example, when he tells us that he has had a career in some of the best gourmet restaurants in Europe and the USA and has completed "stages" (unpaid work placements that chefs do with highly decorated chefs in order to learn something and refresh their CV) with no fewer than 27 of the really big names.

-And that he then thought that the direct contact with his guests, working in front of them, the immediate reaction to his creations is more his thing and that's why he started a food truck ten years ago and then ran a street food place in Tel Aviv.
+And that he then thought that direct contact with his guests, working in front of them, the immediate reaction to his creations was more his thing, which is why he started a food truck ten years ago and then ran a street food restaurant in Tel Aviv.

-Last year he came to Vienna, found a small restaurant, set up the basement as a fermentation lab.
+Last year, he came to Vienna, found a small restaurant and set up the cellar as a fermentation laboratory.

-And makes everything himself that can be made: the panettone and the pears poached in Moscato d'Asti for the crêpe with chestnuts (€ 9.50), the gianduja or the red pepper sauce, which he combines with (self-)grilled artichoke hearts, burrata and salad (€ 11.50).
+And he makes everything that can be made himself: the panettone and the pears poached in Moscato d'Asti for the crêpe with chestnuts (€ 9.50), the gianduja or the red bell pepper sauce, which he combines with (self-)grilled artichoke hearts, burrata and salad (€ 11.50).

-Or the combination of home-dried, roasted, fermented and marinated mushrooms that comes with (home) dried tomatoes, baby spinach, pesto and Gruyere on the best crêpe you could ever eat in Vienna (€ 11,50).
+Or the combination of home-dried, roasted, fermented and marinated mushrooms with (home) dried tomatoes, baby spinach, pesto and Gruyere on the best crêpe you could ever eat in Vienna (€ 11.50).

-In the special cardboard box they stay warm and, if you transport them horizontally, even nice.
+They stay warm in the special cardboard box and, if you transport them horizontally, they even stay nice.

 How could we do without crêpes like this?
-Grandiose take-away food with Tel Aviv appeal.
+Great take-away food with Tel Aviv appeal.

 Details